 The origin of this Spanish noble grape dates back to the Phoenician settlements.
 The first Tempranillo grape was cultivated in the Iberian Peninsula during this time.
 There are many stories surrounding how this grape came to life.

-One legend reveals that in the 1100s, Cisterian monks left some Pinot Noir cuttings at a monastery during a pilgrimage to Spain.
+One legend reveals that in the 1100s, Cistercian monks left some Pinot Noir cuttings at a monastery during a pilgrimage to Spain.
 It may have implied that Tempranillo and Pinot Noir are distant relatives, but recent genetic studies have debunked this claim.

 Another origin story of the Tempranillo reveals that in the 17th century, Spanish conquerors brought this wine grape to the Western Hemisphere regions.